timnw2000/smartengine/docs/developer_guide.md

 )
 ```

-This Object inherits its behavior from both the FixtureApi-Object and the LocationsApi-Object.
+This Class inherits its behavior from both the FixtureApi-Class and the LocationsApi-Class.
 You can access the full functionality of both Base Classes.
 When you want your code to be clear regarding its functionality you can also still choose to implement the FixturesApi Class and the LocationsApi Class themself directly.
 The functionalities of both Base Classes are listed below.